 Sellers typically wish to structure sales such that they benefit from capital tax (CGT) on the entire sale price.
 Many individuals also wish to qualify for Business Assets Disposal Relief (BADR).
 It is important to structure the Earn-Outs correctly to maximise the chances of getting this tax treatment.
 We can assist in ensuring the drafting does this.

 There is a risk of the Earn-Out being treated as employment income.
-It is therefore very important that the following factors are reflected:
+We can also advise on mitigating this.

 There is stamp duty payable at half a percent on the entire purchase price.
 This is usually paid by the Buyer however this means the Buyer has to determine how much the Earn-Out will be (to quantify stamp duty payable).